Stockman-Jr/Word-Shuffle-Game/README.md

   in a guess, users are also able to press the Enter key instead of clicking on the guess button for convinience.

 #### Score and life
-  * Is provided underneath the "gameboard" and shows the user how many points they've scored and how many lives the have left.
+  * Is provided underneath the main game area and lets the user know what their current score is, what their highscore is and how many lives they have left.

 #### Game over